Demystifying .NET Framework – A Robust Development Platform by Microsoft

 Given Microsoft’s heritage with Windows operating systems, it comes as no surprise that .NET Framework offers native support for crafting desktop applications targeting Windows installations.
 Developers benefit from direct access to Windows APIs.
 They also use the ability to deeply integrate with native desktop components like Explorer shell, along with tapping into hardware accelerations wherever feasible.

 Furthermore, desktop developers can choose the right mix of interface frameworks.
 For instance, Windows Forms for simpler apps that embrace native styling versus WPF for crafting custom, media-rich experiences.
 Under the hood, .NET’s Common Language Runtime handles compiling and optimizing the target code for peak performance across generations of Windows editions.
-Also, open-source .NET Core allows applications to operable on Windows, macOS, and Linux.
+Also, open-source .NET Core allows applications to be operable on Windows, macOS, and Linux.
 The result is future-proof applications that stand the test of time while giving developers fine-grained control where needed.

 Web Applications